maqy1995/EvolveGCN-DGL/README.md

 ```

 ## Attention:
-* only used Elliptic dataset now.
+* Currently only the Elliptic dataset data set is used.
 * EvolveGCN-H is not solid in Elliptic dataset, the official code is the same.

 Official Code Result: